ML-MSAI-2024-hackathon/.github/profile/readme.md

 ✅ Here's your list of **TASKS**:

-- Label consistently *all* the instruments in the dataset.
+- Label consistently *all* the instruments in the dataset.🏁 Be sure to look up, as we will have an automatically-update live leaderboard!

+￼

 - Play the "unknown.mod" song.
 - The song is famous!
 What's the title?
 - Generate *new* sounds and use them to play the song.